 Surgeons expect seromas to develop after surgical procedures or where any skin break occurs.

-Some risk factors can increase the chances of a seroma forming:
+Some risk factors can

 - breast size